| Title: | Comparison Functions for Clustering and Record Linkage |

 By default, the matrix is represented as an instance of the

-is not specified.
-However, if return_matrix = TRUE
+comparators when y is not specified.
+However, if return_matrix = TRUE,

 a list of sequences (vectors) to compare.